diffplug/spotless/plugin-maven/README.md

   </cpp>
 </configuration>
 ```
 Use Eclipse to define the *XML editor preferences* (see [Eclipse documentation](https://www.eclipse.org/documentation/)).
 The preferences are stored below your Eclipse workspace directory in `.metadata/.plugins/org.eclipse.core.runtime/org.eclipse.wst.xml.core.prefs`.
 Note that only the differences to the default configuration are stored within the file.
-Omit the 'configFile' entirely to use the default Eclipse configuration.
+If no `<file>` is provided, the WTP default configuration is used..

 The Eclipse WTP formatter supports DTD/XSD restrictions on white spaces.
 For XSD/DTD lookup, relative and absolute XSD/DTD URIs are supported.
 Furthermore a user catalog can be configured using the `userCatalog` property key.
-Add the property to the preference file or add an additional preference or properties files as an additional argument to the `configFile`.
+Add the property to the preference `<file>`.

 ## Applying to custom sources